vedantmahalle21/live-traffic-monitoring/README.md

 You can find the different areas and its code in areas.json

-We use streamlit for live monitoring our system and are able to monitor the number of cars at different locations in an area
+We use streamlit (web app) for live monitoring our system and are able to monitor the number of cars at different locations in an area

 How to run:
 clone this repo